Enabling App Services

 Click Capabilities to view key app services.

-The app services available for iOS and Mac apps are different.
 The screenshot below shows the Capabilities pane for an iOS app.

 For Mac Apps, Enable App Sandbox

 All apps submitted to the Mac App Store are required to use App Sandbox, so if you’re developing a Mac app for the store, enable App Sandbox now.